Laureano saves A’s with glove, then hits decisive HR vs O’s

 Trey Mancini hit a tying, two-run single in the fifth and put Baltimore ahead two innings later with an RBI single as the Orioles capitalized on another A’s mistake in this series — but Oakland rediscovered some of its late-inning magic.

 Laureano’s fifth homer came against Travis Lakins (1-2).
-Lou Trivino escaped trouble in the ninth for his fifth save.
+Lou Trivino escaped trouble in the ninth for his career-best fifth save.

+“That’s just taking over a game.
+It’s taking away two and giving you two,” A’s manager Bob Melvin said.
+“That’s pretty dramatic stuff.”

 Slugging A’s first baseman Matt Olson returned after a three-game absence with an injury to his eye area and hit a two-run homer in the fourth.
 Oakland won for only the third time in eight games after a 13-game winning streak.